waterbycounty

 What's happening with rivers in Ward County right now?

-Ward County's primary USGS streamgage on the Pecos Rv is currently reading 1.04 cubic feet per second — 41% of the long-term mean of 2.56 cfs.
+Ward County's primary USGS streamgage on the Pecos Rv has a pipeline snapshot of 1.04 cubic feet per second — 41% of the long-term mean of 2.56 cfs.
 This is well below typical — often a signal of drought stress on source water.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Ward County water compare to the Texas average?